ntan25/ntan25/README.md

-# **Neel's Website TL;DR**
+# **Hello!**

 ## About Me
-Hello! :smile:

-I am a student at the [Universty of Southern California](https://www.usc.edu/) studying [Quantitative Biology and Computer Science] (https://www.qcb-dornsife.usc.edu/).
+I am a student at the [Universty of Southern California](https://www.usc.edu/) studying [Quantitative Biology and Computer Science](https://www.qcb-dornsife.usc.edu/).
 I hope to be in an engineering role some time in the future, looking to improve the human condition at scale.

 ### What Languages am I currently familiar with?
 - [Python](https://www.python.org/)